-Despite being an overall small market, Ecuador possesses opportunities for U.S. exporters.
-It is an important market for U.S. products such as soybean meal and opportunities for expanded trade exist in other categories, including processed products.
+Despite being a traditionally smaller market, Ecuador possesses good opportunities for U.S. exporters as U.S. agricultural exports to Ecuador have increased significantly in recent years.
+It is an important market for U.S. products such as soybean meal and prospects for expanded trade exist in other categories, including processed products.
 However, a complex and burdensome regulatory system make entering the market complicated.
 A strong and determined importing partner is needed.

 Ecuador requires biotechnology content and nutritional labeling on food products.
-Plant registration is required for exports of processed animal products and veterinary products (which includes animal feed).
-The Plant registration process requires a presentation of Annex 2, which is a mandatory request as mentioned in Section VI, creating challenges for some exporters.
+Plant registration is required for exports of animal products and by-products and veterinary products (which includes animal feed).
+The plant registration process requires a submission of Annex 2, which is a mandatory request further detailed in Section VI and creates challenges for some exporters.

 For the past few years, the Government of Ecuador has expressed its desire to engage in trade negotiations with its primary trading partners.
-FAS Quito expects that this increased engagement in the international trade arena will result in changes to some regulations that could facilitate increased access to the market for U.S. products.
+FAS Quito expects that this increased engagement in the international trade arena will result in changes to some regulations that could facilitate increased market access for U.S. products.